camunda/camunda-docs/docs/components/operate/userguide/delete-finished-instances.md

 ![operate-view-finished-instances-instance-detail](../../../images/operate/operate-instance-detail-finished-instances.png)

-2. Navigate to the instance detail page by clicking the **Instance key** of the process instance you want to delete.
+2. Navigate to the instance detail page by clicking the **Process Instance Key** of the process instance you want to delete.

 ![operate-navigate-finished-instance-detail](../../../images/operate/operate-instance-detail-finished-instances-navigate.png)

-3. Click the delete button.
+3. Click the **Delete** button.

 ![operate-instance-detail-perform-delete](../../../images/operate/operate-finished-instance-detail.png)

-1. Confirm the delete operation by clicking **Delete**.
+4. Confirm the delete operation by clicking **Delete**.

 ![operate-instance-detail-confirm-delete-operation](../../../images/operate/operate-instance-detail-delete-operation-confirm.png)